DCAN-Labs/HBCD-MADE/docs/source/data_requirements.rst

 Contents of Raw HBCD data folders
 ----------------------------------

 .. note:: Note all contents of HBCD EEG folders are used for processing with HBCD-MADE.
-See .. _./required_inputs: for a list of required inputs.
+See :ref:`Required Processing Inputs <./required_inputs>` for a list of required inputs.

 Raw HBCD data folders are curated using the custom EEG2BIDS Wizard software and contain the following: